-The monastic code requires the Saṅgha to be dependent upon the lay community for all their physical needs (i.e. the material requisites of life, including all food).
-The kitchen & household can sometimes run low on supplies, so food & household supplies are some of the most practical and helpful offerings that can be brought to the monastery.
+The monastic code requires the monks and novices to be dependent upon the lay community for all their physical needs (i.e. the material requisites of life, including all food).
+The kitchen & household can sometimes run low on supplies, so food & household items are some of the most practical and helpful offerings that can be brought to the monastery.
 Please see the guidelines below if you’re unfamiliar with the process of offering food and other requisites to the monastic community.
 Please also see the General Dana page for further information and other suggestions for items that may be donated to the Tisarana community.

 Items helpful for our resident community: (links are provided as examples)